Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         and notification of the inspection/assessment results must be accompanied by additional comments, corrections, explanations
-        (if any) and the final completed thesis/thesis summary signed by the graduate student, the supervisor\'s signature and confirmation from the head of the training unit, and the Assessment Council (if any);
+        (if any) and the final completed thesis/thesis summary signed by the graduate student, the supervisor's signature and confirmation from the head of the training unit, and the Assessment Council (if any);
     k)  Other documents as required by the training unit.